chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 This command sets the TARGET variable to the type of hardware you are using.

 The if else block is completely optional.
-If you are only using one type of hardware for your designs then you could just use something similar to :ref:`lines 5, 9 and 10 in our example <makefile-example>`:
+If you are only using one type of hardware for your designs, then you could just use something similar to :ref:`lines 5, 9 and 10 <makefile-example>` in our example:

 .. code-block:: bash
    :name: device-partname-snippet